fira5dahi/arrakis-docs/src/text/arrakisModular/architecture/overview.md

 [Modules](../architecture/modules.md): Each Meta Vault has the capability to whitelist various modules.
 A module is essentially a smart contract that establishes an integration with a liquidity-consuming dApp.

-[Configuration](../architecture/configuration.md): Each Meta Vaults is configurable by the Vault `owner`.
+[Configuration](../architecture/configuration.md): Each Meta Vault is configurable by the Vault `owner`.
 This design ensures that as new DEXs emerge, Arrakis integration becomes a matter of simply creating and whitelisting a new module compatible with the DEX, and then activating it.

 [Diagram](../architecture/diagram.md): Arrakis Modular smart contract system represented visually.